How to Output Data Formats

 Imports System

-' Read all barcodes from the specified PDF file.
+' Read barcode from PDF

-Dim results As BarcodeResults = BarcodeReader.ReadPdf("barcodestamped3.pdf")
+Private result As BarcodeResults = BarcodeReader.ReadPdf("barcodestamped3.pdf")

 Next barcode